Tim Burton: 1988–1994: Batman films and acclaim

-Burton's ability to produce hits with low budgets impressed studio executives, and he received his first big budget film, Batman.
+Burton's ability to produce hit films with low budgets impressed studio executives, and he received his first big-budget film, Batman.
 The production was plagued with problems.
 Burton repeatedly clashed with the film's producers, Jon Peters and Peter Guber, but the most notable debacle involved casting.
 For the title role, Burton chose to cast Michael Keaton as Batman following their previous collaboration in Beetlejuice, despite Keaton's average physique, inexperience with action films, and reputation as a comic actor.
 Although Burton won in the end, the furor over the casting provoked enormous fan animosity, to the extent that Warner Brothers' share price slumped.
 Burton had considered it ridiculous to cast a "bulked-up" ultra-masculine man as Batman, insisting that Batman should be an ordinary man who dressed up in an elaborate bat costume to frighten criminals.
-Burton cast Jack Nicholson as The Joker (Tim Curry being his second choice) in a move that helped assuage fans' fears, as well as attracting older audiences not as interested in a superhero film.
+Burton originally considered Brad Dourif for The Joker, but eventually cast Jack Nicholson, in a move that helped assuage fans' fears, as well as attracting older audiences not as interested in a superhero film.
 When the film opened in June 1989, it was backed by the biggest marketing and merchandising campaign in film history at the time, and became one of the biggest box office hits of all time, grossing over $250 million in the U.S. and $400 million worldwide (numbers not adjusted for inflation) and earning critical acclaim for the performances of both Keaton and Nicholson, as well as the film's production aspects, which won the Academy Award for Best Art Direction.
-The success of the film helped establish Burton as a profitable director, and it proved to be a huge influence on future superhero films, which eschewed the bright, all-American heroism of Richard Donner's Superman for a grimmer, more realistic look and characters with more psychological depth.
-It also became a major inspiration for the successful 1990s cartoon Batman: The Animated Series, as the darkness of Burton's film and its sequel allowed for a darker Batman on television.
+The success of the film helped establish Burton as a profitable director, and it proved to be a huge influence on future superhero films, which eschewed the bright, all-American heroism of Richard Donner's Superman for a grittier, more realistic look and characters with more psychological depth.
+It also served as a major inspiration for the acclaimed TV series Batman: The Animated Series.

 Burton claimed that the graphic novel Batman: The Killing Joke was a major influence on his film adaptation of Batman:

-"I was never a giant comic book fan, but I've always loved the image of Batman and the Joker.
+I was never a giant comic book fan, but I've always loved the image of Batman and the Joker.
 The reason I've never been a comic book fan – and I think it started when I was a child – is because I could never tell which box I was supposed to read.
-I don't know if it was dyslexia or whatever, but that's why I loved The Killing Joke, because for the first time I could tell which one to read.
+I don't know if it was dyslexia or whatever, but that's why I loved The Killing Joke, because, for the first time, I could tell which one to read.
 It's my favorite.
 It's the first comic I've ever loved.
-And the success of those graphic novels made our ideas more acceptable."
+And the success of those graphic novels made our ideas more acceptable.